Buuchia/CCS_blog/posts/hw-w5.md

       //to modulate or control certain aspects of the animation or effect being created. let sig = Math.cos (frame_count * 2 * Math.PI / 500)

-      //midpoint coordinates of the canvas element
+      //mid object represents midpoint coordinates of the canvas element
       //to establish a reference point from which other calculations,
       //such as determining the position of the glitch effect, can be based. const mid = {